Richard Norton (actor): Film

-Norton is known for his appearances in Hong Kong action films.

-Norton's Hong Kong credits include The Magic Crystal, Twinkle Twinkle Lucky Stars, City Hunter (a live-action remake of the manga), Millionaire's Express, and Mr. Nice Guy.
+Norton was known for his appearances in Hong Kong action films.
+His Hong Kong credits include The Magic Crystal, Twinkle Twinkle Lucky Stars, City Hunter (a live-action remake of the manga), Millionaire's Express, and Mr. Nice Guy.
 A signature catchphrase of Norton's characters is "Painful?", usually asked after striking a decisive blow.
 The most comical example is in Twinkle, Twinkle Lucky Stars, where he faces Sammo Hung and in the movie Millionaire's Express against Yasuaki Kurata.